-Before applying you need to choose your MRes research project:
+Before applying you need to decide on your MRes research project:

 - visit our projects page page to choose a project OR, if none of the advertised projects is suitable for you,

 - visit our Neurotechnology supervisors and Bioengineering academic staff pages and contact your preferred supervisor(s) to discuss a different project.

 You must list your preferred project or supervisor in your personal statement when you apply.
 If you are interested in more than one project/supervisor, please email us to tell us your order of preference.